Mercedes E-Class hybrid performance, top speed & engine

 All versions of the E-Class hybrid have their top speed electronically limited to 155mph, and the 0-62mph time doesn't vary hugely across the different versions.
 Fastest of the lot is the E 300 e saloon, completing the sprint in 5.7 seconds, which is enough to worry many hot hatchbacks.
 The diesel is very slightly slower, taking 5.9 seconds to do the same (and a further tenth of a second longer in estate guise).

-Suffice to say, the E-Class hybrids are quick enough to deliver properly gutsy performance, but we'd like a more cohesive response when the system is shuffling between pure electric and diesel or petrol power – although this is only really noticeable when you’re pushing on with any kind of enthusiasm.
+We'd like a more cohesive response when the system is shuffling between pure electric and diesel or petrol power – although this is only really noticeable when you’re pushing on with any kind of enthusiasm.
 It's not the smoothest or most predictable throttle response given the change in power delivery as the car switches from pure electric to petrol or diesel, and there's occasionally a hesitation in response if the combustion engine is in play, too.
+The nine-speed automatic gearbox is smooth in normal use, though, so it’s a relaxed drive most of the time.

 In pure electric mode, however, power delivery is serene and predictable – so it's worth using the car's 'E-Hold' setting if you do a motorway commute that ends in the city.
 This setting allows you to rely mostly on the combustion engine when it's at its quietest and most efficient – on the motorway – before falling back on pure electric drive for the urban crawl.
 Brake response could be smoother and more natural-feeling, particularly at town speeds when the regenerative braking is most intrusive.

 Recent Mercedes models have struck a better balance between handling prowess and ride comfort, where their predecessors focused on the latter almost exclusively.
 This means the current E-Class is a decent all-rounder, providing very smooth motorway cruising ability along with good body control on twistier back roads.
 You can add air suspension as an option, but our experience of the E 300 de on its standard steel springs on UK roads suggests that it's not necessary.